ringcentral/ringcentral-softphone-ts/CONTEXT.md

 A mutable SIP request or response exchanged through the SIP signaling connection.

 **Streamer**:
-A controller that sends one PCM audio buffer through a call's media transport at the required pace.
+A controller that sends one codec-formatted audio buffer through a call's media transport at the required pace.
 _Avoid_: Player